-An employee must use any accrued vacation, sick, or personal time during this period.
-Note: Sick time can only be used for the duration of the medical disability associated with childbirth.
-If accrued paid time extends beyond sixteen (16) weeks, an employee will be entitled to use said leave until exhausted.
+If accrued paid time extends beyond eight (8) weeks (MMLA) or twelve (12) weeks (FMLA), an employee will be entitled to use said leave, if eligible, until exhausted.
 In either case, an employee must return when their leave expires, or notify their manager by their return to work date if they are not returning.
 An employee is also asked to advise management, as soon as possible, if they do not intend to return to work.